abisummers/abisummers.github.io/src/content/guide/montmartre.md

 The building was originally a ballroom and piano factory, that was squatted in.
 One theory behind the name Le Bateau-Lavoir, is the building was dark and dirty, and on stormy days it swayed and creaked.
 The swaying reminded people of the washing boats that were along the seine.
 Yes, in the 18th and 19th century, the seine had almost 80 washing boats.

+Our next location, is a 10 minute walk.
+You'll pass by one of the old mills of the area.

 <a name="vigne-du-clos"></a>

 ### Vigne du Clos Montmartre

+Montmartre Vineyard is not accessible to the public, however it's still worth seeing from the outside because of the reference to the historic area.
+Seeing a vineyard in a city isn't super common.

 The first vineyards were planted in this area in the 12th century as part of the Abbey de Montmartre, but by 1928 all the vineyards were destroyed.

 in 1932, a vineyard was replanted to prevent a real estate project.
 The following year, 1933, _Vendanges Montmartre_, the harvest festival was celebrated and it's still going strong!

-The festival isn't just about the wine it's also a multi day cultural event.
+The festival which happens every October isn't just about the wine, it's also a multi day cultural event.
+There are different events organised throughout the 5 day period including visits to the vineyard, music and a different shows.

-<a name="place-du-tertre"></a>

-### Place du Tertre

-At Place du Tertre you get to see the artist's work.
-But it's so much more than just that!

-Place du Tertre is where the heart of the abbey de montmartre once lay.
-It opened to the public in 1635 as Montmartre village central square.
-This square was the centre of the Commune de Montmartre from 1790 until 1860 when it became part of Paris.
-The main businesses of the commune were wine making, stone quarries and gypsum mines.

-From the end of the 18th century, this is where a lot of the artists would come.
-The artists today, remind us of the hotspot that it was for artists at the end of the 19th and beginning of 20th century.

-As with a lot of Paris, I think looking up is important.
-There's often plaques about the people that lived there, and the events that happened.
-In 1898, an oil car driven by Louis Renault reached Place du Tertre, marking the departure of the French car industry.
-Renault are one of the best known car brands now.

-Personally, I wouldn't recommend and of the restaurants directly on this square because I think you can get better value for your money.
-There's one restaurant that claims to be where the word _bistro_ comes from, they have a plaque up - however it's not 100% certain that this is the origin.
+A short walk from here will take us to Place du Tertre.
+You'll pass the street where the musée de Montmartre is which is an optional stop on the self guided tour.

 <a name="musee-de-montmartre"></a>

 ### Musée de Montmartre

-There's an entire museum dedicated to it!
+There's an entire museum dedicated to the history of Montmartre and the artists that lived here!
 It's right in the heart of Montmartre.

 Here, you'll see some of the inspirations behind famous paintings, and get to see the studio of Valadon.
 There is a video that talks about her life, and how she got started in painting.